surrealdb/surrealdb/crates/language-tests/README.md

 	  parallel
 	- `clean` should the test be run in a completely clean database.
 	- `namespace` the namespace, if any, to run the test in
-	- `database` the namespace, if any, to run the test in
+	- `database` the database, if any, to run the test in
 	- `imports` a list of files to run before the test.
 	- `timeout` a duration in milliseconds that the test is allowed to take.
 	- `[capabilities]` a configuration of database capabilities in which the